thiagokimo/TMDb/README.md

 - In order to solve the request search limit I called the search movie use case 1 second after the user typed in the search input.
 - Since there were different image sizes, I displayed lower-sized images in my recylerviews and bigger or original sizes of images in the detailed screens.
 - To pass data from the domain layer to the presentation layer I used a mapper to filter out all unnecessary information from the server-side that I wasn't going to use in the views.
+- I used [this](https://gist.github.com/fada21/10655652) technique to cache images loaded from Picasso.

 ## Extra things I could have done